leangjia/blender_docs/manual/modeling/modifiers/introduction.rst

          Applying a modifier that is not first in the stack will ignore the stack order (it will be applied as if it was the first one), and may produce undesired results.
    Apply as Shape Key
-      Stores the result of that modifier in a new relative :doc:`shape key </animation/shape_keys/introduction>`.
+      Stores the result of that modifier in a new relative :doc:`shape key </animation/shape_keys/introduction>` and then deletes the modifier from the modifier stack.
       This is only available with modifiers that do not affect the topology (typically, *Deform* modifiers only).

       .. note::

          Even though it should work with any geometry type that supports shape keys, currently it will only work with meshes.
+  Save as Shape Key
+    Stores the result of that modifier in a new relative :doc:`shape key </animation/shape_keys/introduction>` and keeps the modifier in the modifier stack.
+    This is only available with modifiers that do not affect the topology (typically, *Deform* modifiers only).
    Duplicate :kbd:`Shift-D`
       Creates a duplicate of the modifier just below current one in the stack.
    Move to First/Last